UFISH-Team/U-FISH/README.md

 # training from a pre-trained model (fine-tuning)
 $ ufish load_weights path/to/weights - train path/to/train_dir path/to/val_dir --model_save_path path/to/save/model

+# evaluate prediction results in a directory
+$ ufish evaluate_imgs path/to/pred_dir path/to/true_dir output.csv
 ```

 ## Dataset